Logging

 import logging

-from click_extra import extra_basic_config, verbosity_option
+from click_extra import new_extra_logger, verbosity_option

-format="{levelname} | {name} | {message}",
+format="{levelname} | {name} | {message}"

 )